helm/community/governance/governance.md

 ### Project Maintainers

 Project maintainers are responsible for activities surrounding the development and release of code and the operation of any services they own (e.g., the documentation site).
 Technical decisions for code resides with the project maintainers unless there is a decision related to cross maintainer groups that cannot be resolved by those groups.
-Those cases can be escalated to the project maintainers.
+Those cases can be escalated to the org maintainers.

 In some cases a groups of maintainers are responsible for more than one repo (e.g., charts maintainers managing the charts, chart-testing, charts-tooling).
 In other cases the maintainers are responsible for a single project (e.g., chartmuseum or monocular).